-Observe that in order to minimise (2.1), the natural approach would be to do the reconstruction with the non-weighted scheme ($s_p^q = 1$ in Equation 2.4) that stems from $\frac{\partial E}{\partial u(p)} = 0$.
+Observe that in order to minimize (2.1), the natural approach would be to do the reconstruction with the nonweighted scheme $(s_p^q = 1 \text{ in } (3.2))$ that stems from $\frac{\partial E}{\partial u(p)} = 0$ .
 However, the weighted scheme above tends to accelerate the convergence of the algorithm, meaning that we produce good results faster.

 An important observation is that, in the case of regions with high frequency details, the use of this mean reconstruction (weighted or unweighted) often leads to blurry results, even if the correct patches have been identified.
-This phenomenon was also noted in [38].
-Although we shall propose in Section 2.3 a method to correctly identify textured patches in the matching steps, this does not deal with the reconstruction of the video.
-We thus need to address this problem, at least in the final stage of the approach: throughout the algorithm, we use the unweighted mean given in Equation 2.4 and, at the end of the algorithm, when the solution has converged at the finest pyramid level, we simply inpaint the occlusion using the best patch among the contributing ones.
-This corresponds to setting σ_p to 0 in (2.4-2.5) or, seen in another light, may be viewed as a very crude annealing procedure.
-Final reconstruction at position $p \in \mathcal{H}$ reads:
+This phenomenon was also noted in [40].
+Although we shall propose in section 3.3 a method to correctly identify textured patches in the matching steps, this does not deal with the reconstruction of the video.
+We thus need to address this problem, at least in the final stage of the approach: throughout the algorithm, we use the unweighted mean given in (3.2), and, at the end of the algorithm, when the solution has converged at the finest pyramid level, we simply inpaint the occlusion using the best patch among the contributing patches.
+This corresponds to setting $\sigma_p$ to 0 in (3.2)-(3.3) or, seen in another light, may be viewed as a very crude annealing procedure.
+The final reconstruction at position $p \in \mathcal{H}$ reads as follows: